corda/corda-docs-portal/content/en/platform/corda/4.11/community/get-started/tutorials/supplementary-tutorials/event-scheduling.md

 # Scheduling time-based events

-This tutorial explains our approach to modelling time based events in code.
+This tutorial explains our approach to modeling time based events in code.

 It explains how a contract state can expose an upcoming event and what action to take if the scheduled time for that event is reached.